Tag: community

 Destined to be a child of God.
 This is such a comforting phrase.
 As in all comfortable things, there is a danger.
 This comforting phrase is often, and understandably, taken as being directed toward individuals.
 Yet, if we use both Old Testament and New Testament phrasing, it is better (and more safely) understood as a corporate destiny.

-We are all part of the corporate destiny, and we have our place in it (accepting the of redemption and salvation).
-To be clear, accepting the gift does not mean that the required (Christ’s on the cross) for salvation was anything but God’s.
+We are all part of the corporate destiny, and we have our place in it (accepting the of and salvation).
+To be clear, accepting the gift does not mean that the required (Christ’s death on the cross) for salvation was anything but God’s.

 There is a tension here.
 Salvation is also quite personal and individual.
-Salvation is best expressed and the saved life best lived within the of believers.
+Salvation is best expressed and the saved life best lived within the community of believers.
 There is a balance, and we don’t want to be overly weighted to individual or corporate salvation.

 The psalmist declared…